 - The Celestian Guard: (Like The Sun, Powerful And Eternal) A Heavy Hoof Guard regiment and the personal security detail of Princess Celestia, who is also their Ceremonial Chief.
 They are generally male Pegasi, and all have white coats (usually bleached or dyed), and blue manes (ditto).
 They carry golden armor and helmets.
 Their unit insignia is a blue star, and in dress uniform a distinctive shamrock collar flash is worn.
-Their most recent known Colonel-In-Chief was Captain Shining Armor, who stepped down after marrying Princess Cadence and becoming Prince of the Crystal Empire when his wife Princess Cadance became Empress.
+Their most recent known Colonel-In-Chief was Captain Shining Armor, who stepped down after becoming Prince of the Crystal Empire when his wife Princess Cadance became Empress.
 His replacement has not been publicly named.
 Their headquarters are in Canterlot.

 - The Night Guard: (From The Night We Come, Into The Night We Go) A Light Hoof Guard regiment and the personal security detail of Princess Luna, who is also their Ceremonial Chief.
 They are perhaps the most distinguishable of the military branches, seeing how they sport the most detailed and original uniform dress.
 Often mistaken for pegasi, they are actually bat-ponies, native to the mountainous regions in the north-east.
 They have dark blue or purple coats and manes, and carry dark blue armour and Cool Helmets with so-called fishbone manes.
 However, they also have slitted, yellow feline eyes, which greatly enhance their night vision.
 Their unit insignia is a blue eye.
 Their headquarters are in Canterlot.